 The main advantage of cleaning your silver is that you don’t have to buy new silver pieces of jewelry to replace the tarnished ones.
 While tarnish doesn’t cause damage to your jewelry, it is obviously unsightly.
 With the help of some household products, you can easily remove discoloration from your jewelry that may cause damage in the future.

+I hope our guide on how to clean silver jewelry helped you.
 Using some homemade silver cleaners, you will see the big difference from your tarnished silver and the polished pieces.
 So, which of these household items have you used to clean your silver jewelry?